 Managing access to Request Schedules¶

 There are no separate roles or permissions for request schedules.
-Users that have permissions to create and list requests to a model or pipeline are also able to create, list, edit or delete request schedules for that model.
+Users that have permissions to create and list requests to a deployment or pipeline are also able to create, list, edit or delete request schedules for that deployment.

 Learn more about permissions in UbiOps on Permissions and roles.